imagej/imagej.github.io/_pages/plugins/distance-analysis.md

 You have also to manually download and copy into your plugins directory the [3D ImageJ Suite](/plugins/3d-imagej-suite).

-''Note that this version works only with 3D ImageJ library [mcib3d-core3.94.jar](https://drive.google.com/open?id=1a83KAeDEcCk0Lio3xXebd7Fxk83cTjy-) and upper!"
+*Note that this version works only with 3D ImageJ library [mcib3d-core3.94.jar](https://drive.google.com/open?id=1a83KAeDEcCk0Lio3xXebd7Fxk83cTjy-) and upper!*

 Citation
 --------